Skip to content

 \[\mathcal{L}_{total} = \mathcal{L}_{CE} + \lambda_1 \mathcal{L}_{\text{cyc\_txt}} + \lambda_2 \mathcal{L}_{\text{cyc\_img}}\]

-• 2-layer MLP to project local patch features into the text feature space
+• 2-layer MLP transforms local patch features to the text feature space.

 Key Experimental Results